manavsinghal157/manavsinghal157.github.io/_pages/Experience.md

 <i>Lab:</i> [Complex Networks Research Group](https://cnerg-iitkgp.github.io/)<br>
 <i>Project:</i> Class Activation Maps for predicting Textual Entailment<br>
 * Experimented with Class Activation Maps in NLP to understand the words affcting the textual entailment prediction being made by the CNN model on the SNLI dataset consisting of 570k sentence pairs.
 Achieved a 60% test accuracy.
-* Built a preprocessing pipeline for tweets on ebola for classication of their GloVe embeddings with Bidirectional LSTM.
+* Built a preprocessing pipeline for tweets on ebola for classification of their GloVe embeddings with Bidirectional LSTM.